 Our Meetings and communities are composed of persons who live in many kinds of home situations.
-The efforts of making a home embracesOur home life is enriched when we embrace with tender regard the needs and abilities of all members and their unique contributions.
+Our home life is enriched when we embrace with tender regard the needs and abilities of all members and their unique contributions.
 In the eyes of our children, in the loving expression among adults, in the concern we have for the well-being of all in the Meeting family, we feel God's love at work on earth.

-It is in the family that we initially seek to live with Families are strengthened when we live our testimonies: engaging in various forms of stewardship; practicing equality and being aware of its limitations; integrity in its many guises; living with integrity; pursuing simplicity in all its complexities; and how hard but how satisfying it is to be peaceable. finding the satisfaction of a peaceful approach to the world.
+Families are strengthened when we live our testimonies: engaging in various forms of stewardship; practicing equality and being aware of its limitations; living with integrity; pursuing simplicity in all its complexities; and finding the satisfaction of a peaceful approach to the world.
 As we strive to create the peaceable kingdom at home we need to be particularly careful about anger and its expression.
 Stressful situations need to be addressed openly and lovingly.
 Participation of all family members in discussions and decisions regarding joint family possessions and activities helps children develop judgment not only in their personal decisions and the decision-making process, but also with respect to time values and the worth of the activities themselves.

 Meetings should be aware of situational stresses encountered by families whose members have special needs because of physical or mental illness, developmental disability, addiction, or handicap.
 These families may require extra loving support and sensitivity to their needs.
-See the advices on caring for members' needs and spiritual wellbeing on page 176.
+See the advices on caring for members' needs and spiritual wellbeing on page 103.

 We need to be mindful of those who live alone, for frequently the Meeting community is their family.
-We need to be aware of circumstances such as illness , the infirmities of age, or unusual stress, in which those living alone may require assistance or companionship.

-See advices on reading the Bible and other spiritual writings on page 34.
+We need to be aware of circumstances such as illness, the infirmities of age, or unusual stress, in which those living alone may require assistance or companionship.
+See advices on reading the Bible and other spiritual writings on page 20.